Hotels near Indian Ridge Swimming Pool

 Which hotels near Indian Ridge Swimming Pool have suites or extra space?

-Which hotels near Indian Ridge Swimming Pool have an in-room kitchen or kitchenette?
+Which hotels near Indian Ridge Swimming Pool have a full in-room kitchen?

 Which hotels near Indian Ridge Swimming Pool have connecting rooms?